 - Partnership working allows team members to bring their individual expertise to resolve issues

 - Allows different professionals to present ideas that create opportunities for innovation

 - Clients benefit from having a larger support system

-- Partnership working gives access to different tools that reduce costs for individuals and ensure that the team works efficiently.
+- It gives access to different tools that reduce costs for individuals and ensure that the team performs efficiently.

 - It becomes easier to navigate bureaucracy, protocols and procedures with team members who have existing relationships with agencies and organisations

 - Partnership working leads to early effective risk identification